 This page is not available in your selected language.
 Your language preference will not be changed but the contents of this page will be shown in English.

-If you want to learn more about FinSA and how we implement the FinSA standards, please read our brochure ‘Financial Services Act (FinSA)’.
+If you want to learn more about the FinSA standards and how we implemented them at Julius Baer, please read our brochure ‘Financial Services Act (FinSA)’.

 For your convenience, we have summarised the key information covered by FinSA as follows.

 Contact and licence information

 Julius Baer is authorised and regulated by the Swiss Financial Market Supervisory Authority FINMA and is licensed as a bank and securities firm.
 It may therefore provide the full range of wealth management and banking services, including Discretionary and Advisory Mandates, and the purchase, sale, and safekeeping of securities and other financial instruments.
 Julius Baer also conducts brokerage and payment services, and provides credit and securities financing.